DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `:remove()`: Removes the element entirely from the F12 tree.
 The parentheses are required.
 * `#$?#` + `{ remove: true; }`: Same as above.
 * `:matches-attr`: Similar to `[href*="text"]`, but adds support for RegEx.
-* `:watch-attr`: Claims to be able to reconsider a blocking if something new happens to the element (e.g. to its element types).
 #### Blocking
 * `||` + `$document`: Usually guarantees a danger warning when loading a page, even when the criteria is a subpath.
 * `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.
 Requires the bad entry to be written verbatim; except for removing Hosts prefix IPs.
 You can not `badfilter` a `badfilter` rule.